FANNY-20/The_FANNY_protocol_V0.1/README.md

 This alternative is on an X11 license and each contribution is welcome.
 The source codebase is coming.

 It's main originality is the using of a Web RTC API to establish the peer to peer communication.
 We tried to maximize the distribution of the tasks in order to decentralize the approach.
-The last issue that we try to solve is the anonymity with creating Dada's very poor on information's.
+The last issue that we try to solve is the anonymity with creating Data's very poor on information's.

 You can read the pdf document that explain what we propose.